WE DESPERATELY NEED FOSTER HOMES WITH FLEXIBLE SCHEDULES FOR KIDS AGES 10-18.

-The outcomes for Wisconsin teens in foster care are troubling.
+Wisconsin foster care is desperate for new homes wishing to help teens in foster care.
 Children who grow up in foster care often find themselves placed in multiple homes, bouncing from house to house.
-20% are in 4 or more placements.
 This lack of stability creates additional challenges for kids already struggling with trauma and/or mental illness.
 Teenagers in foster care are at greater risk of aging out of care with no family or dependable support system in place.
-Only 35% will graduate from high school.
-Less than 5% of all teens in foster care will attend college.
-The chances of them becoming homeless or incarcerated are significantly higher than their peers.
-Imagine being a senior in high school, anticipating graduation and having no one to help you apply to college or trade school, find a job or look for a place to live.
-Imagine your graduation day.
-Now imagine nobody showing up to cheer your name.
+CCR has an exceptional success rate helping teens in foster care heal from trauma.
+Because of the many critical in-home support services provided, our foster parents continue to successfully foster teenagers for years.

-This is not unique to Wisconsin, it is a challenge throughout the country.
 There are nearly 8,000 kids in Wisconsin foster care and 30% of them are teens.
-County foster agencies and private agencies alike struggle to place teens in homes best suited to support those who need treatment care that is a step up from traditional foster care.
-Due to the lack of foster home resources, many of these kids end up at residential treatment facilities outside of their counties or even their state.
+Foster agencies like CCR struggle to place teens in homes with many eventually finding themselves in a group home or residential facility outside of their counties or even Wisconsin.
 If we can keep them connected to the community they know, that’s one less loss for them to endure.
-Recruitment of new foster parents is not localized to one area of Wisconsin.
-The need is statewide, in every corner, in every county.

-The families most likely to be a good fit for fostering are committed, patient and flexible with the ability to provide structure and boundaries.
-Foster parents who can take the time to understand their trauma, childhood history and help discover what's driving their behaviors.
-With the help of a master's level, Clinical Case Manager, foster parents are part of a treatment team.
-Each child in care has an individualized treatment plan and both foster parent and child meet weekly with their Clinical Case Manager.
-Many are receiving additional support services such as individual therapy, group therapy and/or additional services in school.
+Families must be committed, patient, and flexible with the ability to provide structure and boundaries.
+Foster parents who can take the time to understand their trauma, childhood history, and help discover what's driving their behaviors.
+With the help of a master's level, Clinical Case Manager, and licensed Therapist, foster parents are part of a treatment team.
+Most kids are receiving additional support services such as individual therapy, group therapy, and/or additional services in school.

 Although every foster family is different, the families best suited to fostering teenagers tend to be:

 Unlike caring for younger children, fostering teenagers means preparing them for independence.
 Getting them ready and stabilized for the next phase in their life.
-In place of tying shoes, helping with bath and bedtime and keeping little ones on task and organized, you can expect to teach an older child life skills.
-Temper tantrums may be replaced by slamming doors, communication shutdowns, or threats to run away or self-harm.
-Or it may involve great conversations, enormous progress and trust.
-It involves structure, oversight, and supervision.
-When fostering a teen the focus is on listening, patience and consistency.
+In place of tying shoes, helping with bath and bedtime, and keeping little ones on task and organized, you can expect to teach an older child life skills.
+It involves structure and supervision.
+When fostering a teen the focus is on listening, patience, and consistency.
 Teaching older children to be independent and preparing them for life on their own can be enjoyable and bring numerous rewards and big successes.
 Helping and supporting any of the following should be expected.